-On this page I have given you an overview of the impact the Digital and Internet Revolution has had on the human life experience over the last 20 years, and taken a glimpse into the future and where it might lead us over the next 10 years.
+On this page I have provided an overview of the impact the Digital and Internet Revolution has had on the human life experience over the last 20 years, and taken a glimpse into the future and where it might lead us over the next 10 years.

 The Digital and Internet Revolution – A Brief Historical Overview

-Over the last 20 years as the Internet Revolution evolved, humanity has integrated technology into the very fabric of it’s being.
+Over the last 20 years as the Internet Revolution evolved, humanity has integrated technology into the very fabric of it’s being, both personally and in their businesses and working life.

 Looking back, we can see that it happened in 3 stages: